Overview of Compliances for Single-Use Plastic

 - Plastic / PVC banners less than 100 microns

-Common documents required for obtaining EPR authorization include EPR Action Plan, Business registration, product list, etc.
+Common necessary papers required for obtaining EPR authorization include EPR Action Plan, Business registration, product list, etc.

 EPR Action plan is a future plan for the collection of plastic waste.
 It comprises several details such as proposed collection target, proposed target for recycling, involvement of agencies, distribution channel, etc. EPR Action plan should be prepared as per the format given under PWM Rules, 2016.